Student Conduct Code: Academic Integrity and General MisconductSkip to content Skip to main navigation

-5.7.6 The burden of proof rests upon the person bringing the charge.
-The Hearing Panel will presume a respondent innocent unless proven responsible for a violation by a preponderance of the evidence.
+5.7.6 The Hearing Panel will determine a violation of the Code by a preponderance of the evidence.

 5.7.7 There shall be a single official record of all hearings.
 The record shall be the property of TC.

-5.7.8 If the respondent fails to appear at the hearing, proceedings will continue.
-Evidence may be presented and considered even if the respondent is absent.
+5.7.8 If either the complainant or the respondent fails to appear at the hearing, proceedings will continue.
+Evidence may be presented and considered even if a party is absent.